Funny face masks can keep you safe while also putting a smile on someone's face, literally. Read more…

 Wine appears to be our drink of choice, with an estimate of almost 3 in 5 drinkers (57.99%) consuming at least 1 glass a week (average of 3 glasses a week).
 The average amount spent on a particular drink type in a week per person is also the highest for wine at £6.08.

 Beer comes in second with beer drinkers spending an average of £5.82 per week.

 When it comes to beer, men clearly spend more time with a pint in their hand than women.
-Only one in five (20.14%) female drinkers have an average of one pint of beer a week.
-In comparison, the proportion of male drinkers who admit to an average of four pints a week comes in at an overflowing 68.01%!
+Only 1 in 5 (20.14%) female drinkers have an average of 1 pint of beer a week.
+On the flip side, women are more likely to enjoy at least 1 glass of wine per week (64.31%) than men (51.89%).

 Men are spending over 3 times as much money on beer than women with male beer drinkers admitting to spending an average of £9.25 a week compared to £2.51 a week for women.